in undergraduate or graduate psychology programs in Kansas City?

 Chi (psychology honor society)/psychology club, and an apprenticeship-model

-of research in one of our four active
+of research in one of our five active

 research labs, you will experience collaborative, participatory